willthames/opentelemetry-exporter-honeycomb/README.md

 ```

 ## Usage in Node

+You will need a write key for your team and a dataset name (the dataset need not exist yet)

 Install the exporter on your application and pass the options. `serviceName` is an optional string.
 If omitted, the exporter will first try to get the service name from the Resource.
 If no service name can be detected on the Resource, a fallback name of "OpenTelemetry Service" will be used.